meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/install-guide/index.rst

       changes the data layout of non-bonded kernels.
 When compiling with `Intel oneAPI DPC++`_, the default value is 4, which is optimal for most Intel GPUs except Data Center MAX (Ponte Vecchio), for which 8 is better.
-When compiling with hipSYCL_, the default value is 8, which is the only supported value for AMD and NVIDIA devices.
+When compiling with `Open SYCL`_, the default value is 8, which is the only supported value for AMD and NVIDIA devices.

 ``-DGMX_GPU_NB_NUM_CLUSTER_PER_CELL_X``, ``-DGMX_GPU_NB_NUM_CLUSTER_PER_CELL_Y``, ``-DGMX_GPU_NB_NUM_CLUSTER_PER_CELL_Z``